-Consequential validity refers to the idea that the validity of an assessment program should account for both intended and unintended consequences resulting from test score based inferences.
-For example, the STAAR assessments are intended to have an effect on curriculum, instructional content, and delivery strategies; however, an unintended consequence could be the narrowing of instruction, or "teaching to the test."
+Consequential validity refers to the idea that the validity of an assessment program should account for both intended and unintended consequences resulting from inferences based on test scores.
+For example, the STAAR assessments are intended to have an effect on instructional content and delivery strategies; however, an unintended consequence could be the narrowing of instruction, or "teaching to the test."
 Consequential validity studies in Texas use surveys to collect input from various assessment program stakeholders to measure the intended and unintended consequences of the assessments.
-TEA, for example, has developed and implemented a plan to formally document the evidence of the consequential validity of the STAAR Modified program.
-Surveys asking about the intended and unintended consequences resulting from the STAAR Modified assessments were administered to the standard-setting committee.
-Once analyzed, results from the STAAR Modified consequential validity surveys will be reported and used to help promote the continuous improvement of the STAAR Modified program.
-Collection of consequential validity will continue in upcoming years for the STAAR assessments.